Levine Children's Hospital

 Levine Children's Hospital, formally known as Atrium Health Levine Children's Hospital, is a 247-bed pediatric hospital located on the campus of Carolinas Medical Center in Charlotte, North Carolina.
 Operated by Atrium Health, the hospital opened its doors in October 2007 and operates a Level 1 Pediatric Trauma Center.
 It is named after Leon Levine.
-The hospital has a Pediatric Cardiovascular ICU that can serve up to 4 open heart surgeries a day.
-The 20 bed unit is shared with a 10-bed Pediatric ICU.
-The PICU can overflow to 14 beds for additional patient care.
+The hospital has a 24 bed Pediatric ICU and 20 bed Pediatric Cardiovascular ICU that can serve up to 4 open heart surgeries a day.
 Levine Children's Hospital has its own emergency department that can handle simple bumps and bruises to asthma attacks to pediatric traumas.